How to Clean Saltwater Fish — From Catch to Cooler in 10 Minutes

 On the Boat

-If you’re cleaning fish on the water, you need a dedicated cutting board that won’t slide.
-I zip-tie a Ranger 24-inch poly cutting board to the gunwale rod holder rail — $22 at Bass Pro.
+Cleaning fish on the water means you need a dedicated cutting board that won’t slide.
+I zip-tie a Ranger 24-inch poly cutting board to the gunwale rod holder rail — $22 at Bass Pro, been using the same one for three seasons.
 Keep a spray bottle filled with saltwater to rinse the board between fish.
-Your knife needs to be sharp before you leave the dock, not after.
-Bring two knives: one 7.5-inch flexible and one 9-inch semi-rigid.
-A sharpening steel takes up almost no space and pulls its weight on long trips.
-Dispose of carcasses legally — most states require you to toss them in open water away from shore, not the marina.
-Check your state regs before you go.
+Your knife needs to be sharp before you leave the dock.
+Bring two: one 7.5-inch flexible and one 9-inch semi-rigid.
+A sharpening steel takes up almost no space and absolutely earns its keep on long trips.
+Dispose of carcasses legally — most states require tossing them in open water away from shore, not the marina.
+Check your state regs before you head out.

 At Home

-At home you have more options.
-A dedicated fish cleaning table with a hose hookup is the ideal setup — Fish Mate makes a good folding model that runs around $65.
-If you’re processing more than twenty fillets, an electric knife earns its keep fast.
-The American Angler PRO electric fillet knife with the 10-inch blade handles grouper and large snapper without hand fatigue.
-For smaller fish and precision work, stick with a manual knife.
-Set up near a drain, use a trash bag lined bucket for carcasses, and rinse constantly.
-Cold water from the hose keeps fillets firm while you work.
+At home you have real options.
+A dedicated fish cleaning table with a hose hookup is the ideal setup — Fish Mate makes a solid folding model that runs around $65.
+Processing more than twenty fillets?
+An electric knife earns its keep fast.
+The American Angler PRO electric fillet knife with the 10-inch blade handles grouper and large snapper without the hand fatigue you’d get going manual.
+For smaller fish and precision work, stick with a hand knife like the Dexter-Russell Sani-Safe 7-inch fillet knife.
+Set up near a drain, use a trash-bag-lined bucket for carcasses, and rinse constantly.
+Cold water from the hose keeps fillets firm while you work — small detail, makes a real difference.

 How to Keep Fish Fresh Until You Clean Them